mokyen/okyensourcesoftware/dmi.md

 ## Software Entities

 Any field that is as big and fast-developing as software is going to be plagued with overloaded terminology.
-When I say 'software entity' or 'entity', I am referring to this [definition from CppReference](https://en.cppreference.com/w/cpp/language/basic_concepts):
+When I say 'software entity' or 'entity', I am referring to this [definition from the C++ Standard](https://timsong-cpp.github.io/cppwp/basic#def:entity):

-> The entities of a C++ program are values, objects, references, structured bindings(since C++17), functions, enumerators, types, class members, templates, template specializations, parameter packs(since C++11), and namespaces.
-Preprocessor macros are not C++ entities.
+> An entity is a value, object, reference, structured binding, function, enumerator, type, class member, bit-field, template, template specialization, namespace, or pack.

 I realize that 'entity layer' is a term in Robert Martin's *Clean Architecture* and 'entity' is a type of object in *Domain Driven Design*.
 It's still the best term I've found to date.